New possibilities. Unlimited applications.

 Capacitors are supplementing batteries to extend the driving range of electrical vehicles

-VQ Research has been a subcontractor in a DARPA project and worked with a partner company to supply our MLCC technology to a critical national security project.
+Vq Research has been a subcontractor in a DARPA project and worked with a partner company to supply our MLCC technology to a critical national security project.

-The principal contractor in the DARPA project identified VQ Research as having unique MLCC IP that would be critical to carrying out this DARPA project and enabling a vital national security (and global security) anti-crime and anti-terrorism technology that is forecasted by DARPA to be worth multiple billions of dollars in revenue.
+The principal contractor in the DARPA project identified Vq Research as having unique MLCC IP that would be critical to carrying out this DARPA project and enabling a vital national security (and global security) anti-crime and anti-terrorism technology that is forecasted by DARPA to be worth multiple billions of dollars in revenue.

 In the past, drilling operations have maxed out at temperatures of ~150°C to 175°C, but declining reserves have motivated the industry to drill deeper.
 Temperatures in these wells can exceed 200°C, causing conventional capacitors to fail.